Gurubase/gurubase-widget/README.md

 > ```

 > [!NOTE]
 > The background color of the tooltip is the inverse of the widget's background color.
-If `data-light-mode` is `true`, the tooltip's background color will be black, or vice versa.
+If `data-light-mode` is `light`, the tooltip's background color will be black, or vice versa.

 ## Exposed Functions